Time-Resolved Research (XSD-TRR)

 7-ID-B,C,D

-The TRR group has operational responsibility for undulator end stations 7-ID-B, 7-ID-C, 7-ID-D, and 25-ID-E. Time-resolved pump-probe techniques using, most often, high-power lasers as the pump, are performed in stations 7-ID-C and 7-ID-D and 25-ID-E. 7-ID-B is white-beam capable and hosts experiments that probe ultrafast fluid dynamics in high-pressure, high velocity sprays.
-In addition to the x-ray-beamlines, our group maintains and enhances high-power ultrafast laser systems at 7-ID and 25-ID.
+The TRR group has operational responsibility for undulator end stations 7-ID-B, 7-ID-C, 7-ID-D, and 25-ID-E. Time-resolved pump-probe techniques using, most often, high-power lasers as the pump, are performed in these stations.
+7-ID-B is pink-beam capable and hosts experiments that probe ultrafast fluid dynamics in high-pressure, high velocity sprays.
+In addition to the x-ray beamlines, our group maintains and enhances high-power ultrafast laser systems at 7-ID and 25-ID and around the ring.

 BEAMLINES